 Select a Partner

-Your decision to work with a specific partner will likely come down to a combination of factors.
-A specific program might meet your criteria most clearly.
-You and your colleagues might be impressed by the caliber of a partner's work.
+In the end, your decision to work with a specific partner will likely come down to a combination of factors.
+A specific program might simply meet your criteria most clearly.
+You and your colleagues might be impressed by the caliber of the partner's work.
 Your team might experience especially good “chemistry” with a specific partner.

 “The initial alignment of values and understanding of our culture is crucial, or there could be communication breakdowns.
 Some agencies perfectly sync with our vision, while others might miss the mark.”
-Marisela Williams, Human Resources Director, Freedman Seating
+Marisela Williams, Director of Human Resources , Freedman Seating

 Examine Organizational Approach